JuliaGraphics/Luxor.jl/docs/src/index.md

 # Basic drawing

 The underlying Cairo drawing model is similar to PostScript: paths can be filled and/or stroked, using the current graphics state, which specifies colors, line thicknesses and patterns, and opacity.
+You modify the drawing space by transforming/rotating/scaling it.

 Many drawing functions have an *action* argument.
 This can be `:nothing`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`.
 The default is `:nothing`.

 Positions are usually specified either by x and y coordinates or a `Point(x, y)`.
-Angles are usually measured from the positive x-axis to the positive y-axis (which points 'down' the page or canvas) in radians, clockwise.
+Angles are usually measured from the positive x-axis to the positive y-axis (which points 'down' the page or canvas) in radians, so clockwise.

 ## Simple shapes